Lothar Matthäus: Hungarian national team

-Atlético Paranaense
+Athletico Paranaense

-Matthäus signed a one-year contract to coach Brazilian club Atlético Paranaense from the city of Curitiba on 11 January 2006.
-However, after only seven matches in charge (five wins, two draws) from the start of the 2006 Paraná state championship he quit the club in March 2006 citing the need to be closer to his family.
+Matthäus signed a one-year contract to coach Brazilian club Athletico Paranaense from the city of Curitiba on 11 January 2006.
+However, after only seven matches in charge (five wins, two draws) from the start of the 2006 Paraná state championship, he quit the club in March 2006 citing the need to be closer to his family.
 The way he left raised some questions about his professionalism.
 Apparently, only five weeks after signing a contract he informed club officials about a need to rush back to Europe in order to deal with an urgent personal problem, but assured them he'd be back in 3–4 days.
 After missing for two weeks, he faxed in his resignation on 20 March and never even went back to Brazil to pick up his personal belongings.
 Some ten days later, Atlético put out a release mentioning that Matthäus ran up R$13,000 (US$5,915) in phone charges that the club wanted him to pay.
 The club even posted the bill on their website.